-If you are going to embroider a motif from a drawing, you’ll need to transfer an embroidery design onto the background fabric.
-There are various ways of doing this, depending on the fabric you are using and the amount of detail in the design.
-Kate Haxell, author of The Stitch Bible, shares her top methods to transfer an embroidery design here.
+If you are going to embroider a motif from a drawing, you’ll need to learn how to transfer a design onto fabric.
+There are various ways of doing embroidery transfers, depending on the fabric you are using and the amount of detail in the design.
+Kate Haxell, author of The Stitch Bible, shares her top methods to transfer an embroidery design below.

-Some transfer methods are best done on loose fabric and others on framed fabric.
+Some methods for embroidery transfers are best done on loose fabric, while others prefer framed fabric.
 If you are using loose fabric, you will need enough fabric free around the edges of the design to frame it up and work comfortably on it.
 The grain of the fabric will also need to be square in the frame, so position the design accordingly.

 Tracing over a light source is quick and easy to do before the fabric is framed up.
 Ideally use an air-soluble embroidery marker, which will fade over time, though a water-soluble one is fine, too.
 You need to be working on a fairly thin, pale-coloured fabric to use this technique.